-When a military service veteran files a claim for disability compensation with the VA for an illness or disability that resulted from military service, one of the first things a Veteran has to establish is that the current illness or disability is connected to the Veteran's military service.
+When a veteran files a claim for disability compensation with the VA for an illness or disability that resulted from military service, one of the first things a veteran must establish is that their current condition is related to an event that happened during military service.
 This is called "establishing service connection."

 Here are the five methods of establishing service connection for a current disability, disease, or illness.

 While a direct service connection can be established in many ways, it generally means there is clear evidence of an incident that occurred while the veteran was in service and evidence of a link between the incident and the ongoing disability.

 Veterans will need to provide medical evidence showing that their ongoing disability was caused or worsened by an event that happened on active duty in order to show a direct connection.

 Certain conditions or diseases are "presumed" to be service-connected.
 For example, veterans exposed to Agent Orange during their military service and who now have Parkinson's disease are presumed to have a service connection.
 Veterans don't have to make a direct connection between their current medical condition and their military service -- the law presumes it.

 Time can also play a part in a presumed service connection determination.
 If your symptoms appear within one year after discharge, the VA will conclude that they're related to your service.
 This is the case even if your symptoms were not present during serving.

 The VA has a long list of conditions presumed to be related to active service, so long as they cause the veteran to be at least 10% disabled under the VA rating system.
 The list of conditions varies depending on the location of your service and whether you were a prisoner of war.
 Examples of conditions, illnesses, and diseases presumed to be service-connected include: